vizziv/LaTeX-prelude/README.md

   - These are: article, report, book
 - Otherwise, conservatively default to `margin=none`
   - This avoids conflicts with journal/conference class files
-- Either way, can be manually overridden by setting font explicitly
+- Either way, can be manually overridden by setting margin explicitly

 ## Feature: headings